Key Takeaways

 What is a Bad Outcome After Surgery?

-For example, after undergoing a hernia repair surgery, you may develop a mild infection at the incision site, causing temporary redness and swelling.
-While your doctor can treat the infection promptly with antibiotics, it prolongs your healing process and requires additional follow-up care.
+For example, after a patient undergoes surgery for hernia repair, they may develop a mild infection at the incision site, causing temporary redness and swelling.
+While a medical professional can treat the infection promptly with antibiotics, it may still prolong the healing process and require additional follow-up care.

 What is Medical Malpractice?